valkey-io/valkey/README.md

 All the options in valkey.conf are also supported as options using the command line, with exactly the same name.

-Running valkey with TLS:
+Running Valkey with TLS:
 ------------------

-Please consult the [TLS.md](TLS.md) file for more information on how to use valkey with TLS.
+Please consult the [TLS.md](TLS.md) file for more information on how to use Valkey with TLS.

-Playing with valkey
+Playing with Valkey
 ------------------

-You can use Valkey-cli to play with Valkey.
-Start a Valkey-server instance, then in another terminal try the following:
+You can use valkey-cli to play with Valkey.
+Start a valkey-server instance, then in another terminal try the following:

     % cd src